table of contents

 - FORCEUCASE flag

-- Last word part of a compound with flag FORCEUCASE forces capitalization of the whole compound word.
-Eg. Dutch word "straat" (street) with FORCEUCASE flags will allowed only in capitalized compound forms, according to the Dutch spelling rules for proper names.
+- If the last word part of a compound has the FORCEUCASE flag, it forces capitalization of the whole compound word.
+E.g. the Dutch word "straat" (street) with the FORCEUCASE flag will be allowed only in capitalized compound forms, according to the Dutch spelling rules for proper names.

 - COMPOUNDSYLLABLE max_syllable vowels

-- Need for special compounding rules in Hungarian.
-First parameter is the maximum syllable number, that may be in a compound, if words in compounds are more than COMPOUNDWORDMAX.
-Second parameter is the list of vowels (for calculating syllables).
+- Needed for special compounding rules in Hungarian.
+The first parameter is the maximum syllable count permitted in a compound when the number of words in the compound exceeds COMPOUNDWORDMAX.
+The second parameter is the list of vowels (used for counting syllables).

 - SYLLABLENUM flags

-- Need for special compounding rules in Hungarian.
+- Needed for special compounding rules in Hungarian.

 AFFIX FILE OPTIONS FOR AFFIX CREATION¶